 Users have the option of scheduling their tests.
 This helps to run the tests automatically on a certain day and time without any manual intervention.
-We can also get notified via email in case of any errors.
+You will also be notified via email in case of any errors.

-As testers, we spend a considerable amount of time in troubleshooting the issues.
-To help in troubleshooting, this platform offers different options to the users to narrow down the scope of the problem.
+As testers, we spend a considerable amount of time troubleshooting the issues.
+To help with troubleshooting, this platform offers different options for users to narrow down the scope of the problem.

 These options include: